 Music arranged and orchestrated by Dale E. Wise, MME

 3 men, 5 women, 1 either (with the flexibility to add more roles as needed)

-The Show: The totally delightful show centers on Cordy Shelburne, an abused elderly widow with no purpose or hope, who discovers the meaning of life and the joys of living while surviving on the streets of Washington, DC.
-By applying the sage advice of a crusty bag lady, Duchess.
-She enriches not only her own life, but also several other characters she meets along the way.
+What is it about?
+This totally delightful show centers on Cordy Shelburne, an older woman who discovers the meaning of life and the joys of living while surviving on the streets of Washington, DC.
+There, she meets a crusty unsheltered lady, Duchess, who enriches her life and others whom she meets along the way.